 B) Housing.
 The administrator will provide assistance with rent or mortgage payments that are reasonable and/or within the allowed maximum levels.
 See Appendix C of this ordinance for the current year’s housing maximums.
 It is the applicant’s responsibility to find suitable housing, although the administrator may help the applicant find housing when appropriate.
 The administrator will inform the applicant of the allowed housing maximums to assist the applicant in his or her search for housing.
 The allowed maximum for any applicant will be the categorical housing maximum representing the minimum dwelling unit space necessary to adequately shelter the applicant household.
 Applicants requesting assistance for housing that contains more bedrooms than are necessary for the number of household members will be provided assistance according to the maximum level for the number of rooms actually needed.

 Rental Payments to Relatives.
 The municipality may elect to not issue any rental payment to an applicant’s relatives unless the rental relationship has existed for at least three months and the applicant’s relative(s) rely on the rental payment for their basic needs.
-For the purpose of this section, a “relative” is defined as the applicant’s parents, grandparents, children, grandchildren, siblings, parent’s siblings, or any of those relative’s children (22 M.R.S.A. § 4319(2).
+For the purpose of this section, a “relative” is defined as the applicant’s parents, grandparents, children, grandchildren, siblings, parent’s siblings, or any of those relative’s children (22 M.R.S.A. § 4319(2)).

 Rental Payments to Non-Relatives.
 When applicants are living in private homes with the owner or sharing dwelling units with people who are not pooling income or who are not legally liable relatives, the amount allowed as the applicant’s shelter expense will be the applicant’s pro rata share of the actual, total shelter cost, up to the ordinance maximum (22 M.R.S.A. § 4301(6)).